Practical Philosophy

 Philosophy urges us to wake up to what we’ve for so long taken for granted.

-Nondual Spirituality
+Rigorous Spirituality

-I’m a teacher of nonduality.
+I’m a teacher focused on “philosophical yoga.”

 Though I’ve ultimately found a home in Advaita Vedanta, over the past decade I’ve studied and explored a number of religious traditions and spiritual practices, including Zen Buddhism (mainly Rinzai), Theravada Buddhism (Goenka-style vipassana), Christian contemplative practices like centering prayer, and energetic practices drawn from kundalini tantra.
 To deepen experiential understanding, I meditate 4 hours each day and regularly engage in home meditation retreats.

-Since 2020, I’ve been teaching spiritual seekers—particularly those in the tech space and in finance—how to meditate as well as how to inquire into the nature of their direct experience in order to be truly free.
+Since 2020, I’ve been teaching seekers—particularly those in the tech space and in finance—how to meditate as well as how to inquire into the nature of their direct experience in order to be truly free.
 My approach joins intellectual rigor with experiential verification and compassionate openness.
 It thus emphasizes knowledge as much as heart.